n123git/yw-cond/README.md

 * Pushes an integer of type 4 (int32)

 ### 4.3 READ_FLOAT
-* Pushes an IEEE-754 (standard float32) float of type 7 (float32)
+* Pushes an IEEE-754 (standard float32) float of type 6 (float32)
 * Very rare.

 ### 4.4 READ_HASH
 * Pushes an integer of type 4 (int32)
   * Used for IDs hence the name `READ_HASH`
-* Functionally the same as `READ_LITERAL`; atleast in `CExpression::CallSub` for some reason.
+* Functionally the same as `READ_LITERAL`; atleast in `CExpression::CallSub` for whatever reason.

 ## 5. CExpression Data Types
-These data types are **never directly referenced in the cond itself** but are used internally by the CExpression engine during evaluation and will therefore be mentioned here cuz why not :P
+These data types are *never directly referenced in the cond itself* but are used internally by the CExpression engine during evaluation and will therefore be mentioned here because they are important to understand the engine itself.
 | ID | Type   | Description             |
 | -- | ------ | ----------------------- |
 | 0  | int8   | 8-bit signed integer    |